Franz Grundheber: Recordings

 Grundheber appeared in 1979 as Albert in a recording of Massenet's Werther, alongside Elena Obraztsova, Arleen Augér and Plácido Domingo, with the Cologne Radio Symphony Orchestra conducted by Riccardo Chailly.
 In 1986, he recorded Mandryka in Arabella, with Kiri te Kanawa in the title role, chorus and orchestra of the Royal Opera House, Covent Garden, conducted by Jeffrey Tate.
 He recorded in 1988 Paul Hindemith's Mörder, Hoffnung der Frauen, singing The Man with Gabriele Schnaut as The Woman, conducted by Gerd Albrecht.
-In 1989, he performed for DVD the title role of Der fliegende Holländer, with Hildegard Behrens as Senta, a production of the Savonlinna Opera Festival conducted by Leif Segerstam.
+In 1987 he appeared in the title role of Claudio Abbado's recording of Wozzeck, recorded and filmed live at the Vienna State Opera.
+In 1989, he performed for DVD the title role of Wagner's Der fliegende Holländer, with Behrens as Senta, a production of the Savonlinna Opera Festival conducted by Leif Segerstam.
 In 1996, he recorded Barak in Die Frau ohne Schatten, with Deborah Voigt, Sabine Haas and Hanna Schwarz, and the Staatskapelle Dresden conducted by Giuseppe Sinopoli.
 In 2003, he appeared on the recording of concerts of Die Liebe der Danae by the chorus and orchestra of the Theater Kiel, conducted by Ulrich Windfuhr.
-In 2006, he performed the leading role of Moses on a DVD of Schoenberg's Moses und Aron, with Thomas Moser, chorus and orchestra of the Vienna State Opera conducted by Daniele Gatti.
+In 2006, he performed Moses on a DVD of Schoenberg's Moses und Aron, conducted by Daniele Gatti.